-Framed vs Frameless Scuba Diving Mask
+Framed vs Frameless Scuba Diving Mask – What are the Differences?

 You’ve spent a lot of time researching the best gear on the market, and investing the energy in finding the right face mask should be no different.
+One factor you want to consider is whether you should consider a frameless vs framed scuba mask.

 In many ways, your mask is a hugely important part of diving.
 A good one allows you to see the world underwater.
 One of the earliest considerations you’ll have to make is whether to buy a framed or a frameless mask.
 The decision isn’t so clear, so here’s a quick guide to picking the perfect mask for your dive!